Daniel-Abrecht/Discretionary-Program-Access-Control/Discretionary Program Access Control.md

 The euid, suid and ruid differentiation shouldn't be made with puids (epuid, spuid, rpuid), because that may introduce unexpected problems.

-A kernel should offer an option to enable or disable UPP.
+A kernel should offer an option to enable or disable DPAC.
-When UPP is enabled, a default pmode of 777 would make sense in that case, because it essentially disables the effects of UPP on such mountpoints.
+When DPAC is enabled, a default pmode of 777 would make sense in that case, because it essentially disables the effects of DPAC on such mountpoints.
 But a default pmode of 770 is just as desirable, because it prevents programs from being able to accessing files while not preventing the user from accessing them.
-Since there are multiple as reasonable options, the default pmode of mount points on which UPP wasn't enabled and where no other pmode was specified should be customizeable, including setpuid and setpgid bits.
+Since there are multiple as reasonable options, the default pmode of mount points on which DPAC wasn't enabled and where no other pmode was specified should be customizeable, including setpuid and setpgid bits.
 A costumizable kernel option to change the default puid and pgid of such mountpoints would also be nice, because it would allow to automatically restrict access of programs started from removable media.

 I would like to standardize some mount options right away.
-If a file system supports UPP, it should be possible to enable it with the option "upp" and to disable it with "noupp".
+If a file system supports DPAC, it should be possible to enable it with the option "upp" and to disable it with "noupp".
-On a mountpoint where UPP isn't enabled, there should be the options pfmode, pdmode, and pmode available to set the pmode of files, directories, both or special files respectively, including setpuid and setpgid bits.
+On a mountpoint where DPAC isn't enabled, there should be the options pfmode, pdmode, and pmode available to set the pmode of files, directories, both or special files respectively, including setpuid and setpgid bits.
 There should also be a pgid and puid option in that case to set the default pgid and puid.
 The pmode, pfmode, pdmode, puid and pgid options should only be accepted if the noupp option was explicitly specified.

 When a program requests the puid, pgid and pmode of a file, but the system doesn't support it, the c library shuld just return 0 for puids and pgids, and 0777 for the pmode.

-Some programs may need to be extended to support UPP.
+Some programs may need to be extended to support DPAC.
 For example, it would be nice if ls and stat could display them, and su could set the puid and pgid.
-Of course, in order to avoid any breakage on systems where UPP isn't used, let's just not display them on such systems if not explicitly requested.
+Of course, in order to avoid any breakage on systems where DPAC isn't used, let's just not display them on such systems if not explicitly requested.
 An easy way to only display them if necessary and actually used in case of a file or process would be to check if the puid and pgid are 0.
 An other possibility would be to just add an option, but it would be nice to have one that does the other possible solution too, since looking at a large list of things that have no effect can be annoying and wast a lot of time.